 Research Research programs Innate immunity in health and diseases

-The overarching aim of the research program is to understand the function and the regulation of innate immune system in health and disease, and to perform research towards development of diagnostic and therapeutic strategies targeting innate immunity.
+We aim to understand the function and the regulation of the innate immune system in health and disease and to perform research towards development of diagnostic and therapeutic strategies targeting innate immunity.

 Goals